Melanie Wong | Immigration Solicitor and UK Visa Expert

 Strong and Significant Ties

 The Home Office will assess whether the applicant has compelling reasons for them to return back to their home country.
-Examples of an applicant having “strong ties” to their country of origin/residence can include:
+Examples of an applicant having “strong and significant ties” to their country of origin/residence can include:

 1. Having a career/job which they have had for a number of years;